 Choose which properties are to be updated and click Apply.
 Rebuild and calculate the structure in Speedstack.
-The
+The structure reflects the updated values.

-Transferring multiple structures via Si Projects

-To transfer all the structures in a stack use the Si Projects transfer function incorporated in Speedstack Si and Si9000e.
+Transferring multiple structures via Si Projects To transfer all the structures in a stack use the Si Projects transfer function incorporated in Speedstack Si and Si9000e.